freddielumor/iX-cards/README.md

 ### Reset local games

 - Given the user has saved a game state.
-- When the user refreshes the page.
+- When the user clicks "reset",
-- Then I the user can resume from the previous state.
+- Then the game resets with all the cards moved to the deck.

 ## Technical Features